Blot footers are THE most neglected section on most blogs.

 My Rule of Thumb: 1-4 widgets or elements in your footer.

-When you start adding too much stuff, it just gets cluttered and you lose the signal strength from those elements.
+When you start adding too much stuff, it just gets cluttered.
+And then you lose the signal strength from those elements.
 Visitors develop “ad blindness” towards your footer and it’s just a blob of stuff at the bottom of the page they don’t pay any attention to.

 Your blog likely has a few goals.
 Like grow your email list, keep readers reading and growing your social media following.
 Always keep these in mind when designing your footer.